mohamed2012004/-Laptop-Price-Prediction-/README.md

 ## Project Overview

-This project aims to build a predictive model capable of estimating laptop prices from features such as brand, processor, RAM, storage, screen size, GPU, and weight.
+This project aims to build a predictive model capable of estimating laptop prices from features such as brand,Processor Speed (GHz)

+,RAM Size (GB),Storage Capacity (GB).
 It includes:

 - Exploratory Data Analysis (EDA)
 - Feature engineering and cleaning